On the Internal Topological Structure of Plane Regions: Further Discussion and Related Works

 \subsection{Related Works on Complex Regions}

-The notion of simple region with holes and its generalized region are first introduced in \cite{EgenhoferCF94}.
-Our definition of simple region with holes is slightly different from that given in \cite{EgenhoferCF94}, but is consistent with the one in \cite{SchneiderB06}.
+The notion of a simple region with holes and its generalized region (called `envelope' in this paper) were first introduced in \cite{EgenhoferCF94}.
+Our definition is slightly different from that given in \citep{EgenhoferCF94}, but is consistent with the one used in \citep{SchneiderB06}.

-\cite{EgenhoferCF94} actually proposed two definitions of simple regions with holes, both requiring that the region have connected interior.
+In \citep{EgenhoferCF94} Egenhofer et al. proposed two definitions of simple regions with holes, both requiring that the region has a connected interior.
 The first definition further requires that the boundaries of different exterior components should be disjoint.
-While this constraint is relaxed in the second definition, it allows spikes in the exterior of such a region.
-Figure~\ref{fig:2srhs} shows such an example.
-The `region' $a$ in the left of this figure has a spike (i.e. the common boundary of $a$ and $h$) in the exterior of $a$, but its interior $a^\circ$ (showing in the right of this figure) is one-piece.
+It is clear that this restriction is too strong in many real-world applications.
+While this constraint is relaxed in the second definition, it allows `spikes' in the exterior of such a region.
+As a consequence, such a simple region with holes may not be a regular closed set, hence not a plane region in our sense.
+Figure~\ref{fig:2srhs} shows such an example, where the `region' $a$ in the left of this figure has a spike (\emph{viz.} the right edge of $h$) in the exterior of $a$, which makes it a non-regular closed set because $a^\circ$ (showing in the right of this figure) is one-piece and its closure $\overline{a^\circ}$ is a simple region strictly contained in $a$.

-The notion of composite region is first introduced in \cite{ClementiniDC95}, where two components are allowed to meet at more than one points.
-This implies that the region in Figure~\ref{fig:3comb}(c) is considered as a composite region.
-This is the only difference between ours and that of \cite{ClementiniDC95}.
+The notion of a composite region was first introduced in \cite{ClementiniDC95}, where two components are allowed to meet at more than one points.
+This implies that a composite region in the sense of \cite{ClementiniDC95} may have a disconnected exterior, which is not allowed in our definition.
+For example, the region in Figure~\ref{fig:3comb}(c) is considered to be a composite region in \cite{ClementiniDC95}, but not a composite region in our sense.

-Our internal structure model provides a unified introduction of various bounded regions.
-In particular, our Proposition~\ref{prop:unbounded-component-is-cr} shows that, for a bounded semi-algebraic region $A$, the bounded (positive or hole) components of $A$ are all simple regions with holes, while the generalized region of $A$ is a composite region.
+Our internal structure model provides a unified description of various bounded regions.
+In particular, our Proposition~\ref{prop:envelope-is-cr} shows that, for a bounded semi-algebraic region $A$, the faces and holes of $A$ are all simple regions with holes, while the envelope of $A$ is a composite region.
 The link graph of $A$ shows that $A$ can be constructed iteratively by using the notions of composite region and simple region with holes.
+Roughly speaking, we have the following slogan